AmirDahmouni/AmirDahmouni/README.md

 💞️ I’m looking to collaborate on web development projects

-💡  I'm Interested in DevOps, focusing on CI/CD with Jenkins, AWS infrastructure with Terraform, machine configuration with Ansible, and shell scripting.
+💡  I'm interested in DevOps, focusing on CI/CD pipelines using Jenkins, Kubernetes cluster management, machine configuration with Ansible, and shell scripting.

 🔍 I'm currently looking for new job opportunities